Easy Cheesy Tennessee Onions

 Instructions

-• Arrange half the onions evenly in the prepared baking dish.
-Cover the entire bottom.
-Sprinkle with half of the combined aromatics.
-Arrange half the butter pieces over the layer of onions, then half of each of the Cheddar and Gouda.
-Repeat with remaining onion slices, aromatics, butter and cheeses to create a second layer.
+• Arrange half the sliced onions evenly in the prepared baking dish to cover the base.
+Sprinkle with half of the combined spices, then arrange half of the butter pieces and half of the cheeses on top.
+Repeat with remaining onions, spices, butter, and cheeses to create a second layer.

-• Cover with aluminum foil and bake in preheated oven until onions are soft and sides are bubbly, about 40 minutes.
-Remove foil.
-Bake until top is golden, anywhere from 15 to 30 minutes depending on your oven.
-Serve alongside grilled steaks, barbecue, atop a burger, or as a savory side dish to complement any meal.
+• Cover with aluminum foil and bake until onions are soft and sides are bubbly, about 40 minutes.
+Remove foil and bake until top is golden, about 15-30 minutes.
+Serve alongside grilled steaks, barbecue, with burgers, or as a savory side dish to complement any meal.

 Notes

-• Storing Leftovers – store in an airtight container in the fridge for up to 3days.
+• Storing Leftovers: Store in an airtight container in the fridge for up to 3 days.
+Freezing is not advised, since thawing and reheating makes them mushy.

 Nutrition